Nathan-Schwartz/dotfiles/README.md

 My bash profile automatically sources environment variables from `~/.env` right away (if it exists).

 At the end of my bash profile `~/.bash_profile.local` is sourced (if it exists).

+Includes aliases to quickly edit config files, and sets readline to vi mode.

 This makes it easy to use computer-specific configurations and keep credentials private.